botmeep/kahootSmash/README.md

  - Be sure to download the version that matches your chrome version.
 You can find your chrome version in Chrome Settings > About.
  - Place chromedriver.exe inside the same directory as the kahootSmash client.

-## Usage
-1. Run the client (not the chromedriver).
-2. You will be prompted to enter your Game Pin
-3. Watch your Kahoot Game be flooded by bots.

 ## Warnings
 - I do not condone the act of Kahoot flooding.
 This tool was made for educational purposes.
+- The amount of threads that the client can run is limited by your cpu.
+Large thread counts may crash your computer.